The Carson Family

 * Died March 27, 1812.

-* Margaret (Peggy) Craig was on the 1815 tax rolls in Rockcastle County, Kentucky, living near her brothers: William, Joseph, David, Samuel, and Charles.
-In the 1820 census she is in Crab Orchard, Lincoln County, Ky.
+* Margaret Ann "Peggy" (Carson) Craig was on the 1815 tax rolls in Rockcastle County, Kentucky, living near her brothers: William, Joseph, David, Samuel, and Charles.
+In the 1820 census she is in Crab Orchard, Lincoln County, Kentucky.

 * Margaret’s sister Mary Carson and her husband William Craig moved from Knox County, Kentucky to Rockcastle County, Kentucky sometime between 1820 and 1830.
 (William Craig not thought to be related to David Craig.
 William may be related to the Robert Craig of Knox County, Ky.)